gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

   - Regular strikes are used (Jab, Cross, Hook, Kick, etc.)
   - Fighter is KO'd (new fight scenario)

+**Important**: When a takedown succeeds, the attacker gains advantage AND the defender loses any advantage they had.
+This ensures only one fighter is on top at a time.

 ### Status Effects

 #### Bleed

-- Applied by Cutting Elbow
+- Applied by Cutting Elbow (only on clean hits - not when blocked/parried/slipped)
 - Deals 2 damage at start of each turn
 - Lasts for 2 turns
 - Shown in action feed with countdown
+- Defensive cards prevent both damage AND bleed application

 #### Staggered

-- Applied by Spinning Back Fist
+- Applied by Spinning Back Fist (only on clean hits - not when blocked/parried/slipped)
 - Opponent skips their entire next turn (no energy gain, no draw, no actions)
+- Defensive cards prevent both damage AND stagger application

 ### Fighter Knockout